joshcanhelp/repo-data-getter/README.md

 OUTPUT_CSV_DIR="Path to local output directory"
 ```

 The GitHub token user will need to have push access to get traffic data ([more information](https://help.github.com/en/github/visualizing-repository-data-with-graphs/viewing-traffic-to-a-repository)).
+This token is not technically required but is necessary if you're pulling many repos, need access to private/internal repos, or want to include traffic data.

 The repo CSV should be just a simple 1-column list of repo names, including the organization.
 An example could be: